stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Alternatively, consider using [Development Containers](https://containers.dev/), which are a feature of Visual Studio Code and Jetbrains IDEs.
 Development Containers enable you to define an isolated environment for a software project, which also enables you to use a separate version of Python for each project.

-Ensure that the installation tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
-These standalone builds are modified versions of Python.
+Whichever tool you use, ensure that it compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
+These standalone builds are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.

 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.

 > Only use the Python installation features of [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
 These project tools always download third-party standalone builds of Python when a user requests a Python version that is not already installed on the system.

 ### Use a Project Tool

 Choose a project tool to help you manage your project.
-There are several of these tools.
-The most important choice is to select one and use it from the beginning of your project.
-You can avoid many future issues with this decision.
-For example, any of these tools can generate a directory structure that follows best practices and will be compatible with other Python tooling.
+There are several of these tools, each of which provides the essential features.
+For example, all of these tools can generate a directory structure that follows best practices and will be compatible with other Python tooling.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for Python application projects.
 Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new application projects.
 PDM and _uv_ align more closely to the latest Python standards.

-If you are developing a Python library, [Hatch](https://hatch.pypa.io) is another option.
+If you are developing a Python library, you may prefer to use [Hatch](https://hatch.pypa.io).
 Hatch provides a well-integrated set of features for building and testing Python packages.

 Avoid using [Rye](https://rye.astral.sh/).
 Rye is for experimental work that may be implemented in _uv_ in future.